Everybody needs a go-to classic Italian Cream Cake recipe from scratch! We have the perfect recipe for you....and it's DELICIOUS!

 Chocolate Italian Cream Cake- A delicious Twist on a Classic!

 Did you know that we also have a FANTASTIC Chocolate Italian Cream Cake Recipe?
-It has the same wonderful coconut and pecan flavor as this classic Italian Cream Cake Recipe, but with the addition of cocoa for moist and chocolatey cake layers.
+This moist cake has the same wonderful coconut and pecan flavor as this classic Italian Cream Cake Recipe, but with the addition of cocoa for flavorful, chocolatey cake layers.

 The combination of chocolate, coconut, and pecans is PERFECT!
 Not to mention, it has a Chocolate Cream Cheese Frosting that is just heavenly.